donglinz/web-server/README_en.md

 My boost lib version is 1.63.0, so boost 1.63.0 or higher is recommended.
 For more infromation, See [Boost 1_63_0 doc](http://www.boost.org/doc/).

-It is strongly recommended to compile the program and your Boost library with the same compiler on your computer to prevent errors when linking the Dynamic-Link librarys.
+It is strongly recommended to compile the program and your Boost library with the same compiler on your computer to prevent errors while linking the Dynamic-Link librarys.
 # Make

 ```